oatlog/oatlog/doc/report/main.typ

 === Union-find

-Oatlog's union-find does not do path compression and it merges e-classes younger-to-older.
-This merging scheme heurstically minimizes the number of uprooted e-nodes, assuming that older e-classes are more numerous in terms of e-nodes.
+Oatlog's union-find does not perform path compression and it merges e-classes younger-to-older.
+This merging scheme heuristically minimizes the number of uprooted e-nodes, assuming that older e-classes are more numerous in terms of e-nodes.
 Path compression turns out to not be beneficial due to paths being short in practice, even when implemented with an unrolled loop or similar.
 Oatlog's union-finds are therefore implemented as in @fig_impl_oatlogs_uf.